Royals vs. Yankees Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Gleyber Torres, Bobby Witt Jr. and others in the New York Yankees-Kansas City Royals matchup at Kauffman Stadium on Friday at 8:10 PM ET.
+Oddsmakers have set player props for Gleyber Torres, Bobby Witt Jr. and others when the New York Yankees visit the Kansas City Royals at Kauffman Stadium on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!